-The Corps' long-standing civil works responsibilities are to support navigation and reduce flood and storm damage.
-Congress also has provided the Corps with an aquatic ecosystem restoration and environmental protection mission.
-Other Corps responsibilities include flood emergency and natural disaster response, such as flood-fighting, repair to damaged levees, and emergency water supply assistance.
+1 Other Corps responsibilities include flood emergency and natural disaster response, such as flood-fighting, repair to damaged levees, and emergency water supply assistance.
 Congress also has authorized Corps participation in select environmental infrastructure projects (e.g., municipal water and wastewater treatment systems) and other nontraditional activities.
-The civil works program is led by a civilian Assistant Secretary of the Army for Civil Works.
-A military Chief of Engineers oversees the Corps' civil and military operations and reports on civil works matters to the Assistant Secretary for Civil Works.
-A Director of Civil Works reports to the Chief of Engineers.
-The Corps' civil works responsibilities are organized under eight divisions that are further divided into 38 districts.
+The Appendix provides more on the evolution of Corps civil works missions and authorities.